cakephp/docs/en/orm/saving-data.rst

     $article->title = 'My new title';
     $articles->save($article);

-When saving, CakePHP will :ref:`apply your rules <appliction-rules>`, and wrap the save operation in a database transaction.
+When saving, CakePHP will :ref:`apply your rules <application-rules>`, and wrap the save operation in a database transaction.
 It will also only update properties that have changed.
 The above ``save()`` call would generate SQL like::